MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 And a better player he's become.

-The 30-year-old is one of just four players in the league with a .300 average, .900 OPS and 20 home runs this season, he's cut his strikeout rate nearly in half from 32.8 to 18.1 percent and he's done it all with a .306 BABIP so it's hard to point to luck as the reason for his dramatic improvement.
+The 30-year-old is one of just four players in the league with a .300 average, .900 OPS and 20 home runs this season, he's cut his strikeout rate nearly in half from 32.8 to 18.1 percent, and he's done it all with a .306 BABIP.
+It's hard to point to luck as the reason for his dramatic improvement.

 3. Ryan Zimmerman, Washington Nationals (Preseason Rank: NR)